Vietnam entry requirements

 What documents do I need to enter Vietnam?

-If you are not eligible for a Vietnam eVisa, you will have to get the visa at your nearest Vietnam embassy.
-Additionally, while a visa on arrival is possible (only if you bring with you a visa approval letter), it often involves long queues and wait times at the airport, making online application a preferable alternative.
+If you are not eligible for an eVisa, you will have to get your travel permit at the nearest Vietnamese embassy.
+Additionally, while a visa on arrival is available (only if you bring with you a visa approval letter), it often involves long queues and wait times at the airport, making online application a preferable alternative.

 Other Vietnam travel requirements